-Score Air Water Community

-Installation of filter(s) 10 8.00 2.00
+Score Air Water Community Installation of filter(s) 10 8.00 2.00

-The design expertises and maintenance plan for the filter(a) must be in the construction normal configuration

 The design, operation and maintenance plan for the filter(s) must be in the construction permit application and made a condition in the approved construction permit.

 15. Utilization of landscaping around confinement structure.